Developer-Sanctuary/Constitution/README.md

 ##### Section III: Preparation of Election

-1. The preparation of for the election must begin on the 5th of second month of the term with party registration and a channel for candidates to kick off their campaigns.
+1. The preparation of for the election must begin on the 5th of third month of the term with party registration and a channel for candidates to kick off their campaigns.

 2. Party registration must be opened for at least two days and no other party can register after the deadline.
 A registered party can drop out of election on their own will.

 3. A special channel must be opened on the 15th for the public to discuss the election and other related topics.

+4. The Election Inspection Committee (EIC) must be formed on the 7th of the third month of the term (Go to Article III Section VI).

 ---